 - In the bowl of a stand mixer fitted with a paddle attachment, cream together 1 cup light brown sugar, ¾ cup salted butter, ½ cup granulated sugar, 1 tablespoon vanilla bean paste, and 1 teaspoon salt until smooth.
 1 min on 2 and 1 min on 4 speed.

 - Add in 1 large egg and 1 additional large egg yolk and beat until light and creamy.
-About 5 minutes.
+About 5 minutes, scraping down the sides of the bowl halfway through.

 - Add the dry ingredients to the wet ingredients a little at a time, mixing between each addition.